-Dave’s 95% Premium dog food earns the Advisor’s highest rating of 5 stars.
+Dave’s 95% Premium canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Dave’s 95% Premium product line includes three canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Dave’s 95% Premium product line includes four canned dog foods.

 - Dave’s 95% Premium Beef

 Dave’s 95% Premium Chicken was selected to represent the other products in the line for this review.

 Dave's 95% Premium Chicken

 Ingredients: Chicken, chicken broth, chicken liver, dicalcium phosphate, flaxseed, calcium carbonate, cassia gum, carrageenan, potassium chloride, guar gum, choline chloride, salt, iron proteinate, zinc proteinate, vitamin E supplement, copper proteinate, manganese proteinate, riboflavin supplement, sodium selenite, calcium iodate, thiamine mononitrate, niacin supplement, calcium pantothenate, vitamin A supplement, vitamin B12 supplement, potassium iodide, biotin, vitamin D3 supplement